-Terri Farley is the best-selling author of the Phantom Stallion series for young readers and Seven Tears into the Sea, a contemporary Celtic fantasy nominated as a YALSA best book.
-Terri’s work has sold over two million copies in 27 countries and she has taught readers' and writers' workshops for kindergarten to post-graduate level audiences in the U.S. and Canada.
+Terri Farley is the best-selling author of the Phantom Stallion series for young readers and Seven Tears into the Sea, a contemporary Celtic fantasy.
+Terri’s fiction has sold over two million copies worldwide.
+Her Wild at Heart: Mustangs and the Young People Fighting to Save Them has won a number of honors for science and excellence in non-fiction.

 Heather Petty has been obsessed with mysteries since she was twelve, which is when she decided that stories about murders in London drawing rooms and English seaside villages were far superior to all other stories.
 Lock & Mori is her first novel.
 She lives in Reno, Nevada with her husband, daughter, and four hopelessly devious cats.
-You can learn more about Heather and her books at heatherwpetty.com.
+Accepting MG & YA

 Suzanne Morgan Williams

-Suzanne Morgan Williams is the author of the middle grade novel Bull Rider and eleven nonfiction books for children.
+Suzanne Morgan Williams is one of the founders of the NV Mentorship Program.
+She is the author of the middle grade novel Bull Rider and eleven nonfiction books for children.
 Bull Rider is a Junior Library Guild Selection, is on several state award lists and won a Western Heritage Award from the National Cowboy Museum in Oklahoma City.
 Suzanne’s work is research based (both fiction and nonfiction) and her research and presentations have taken her from Mexico to the Arctic, from China to Cape Cod.
 Suzanne has not only been an administrator and mentor for SCBWI Nevada program, but she was a mentor for the first SCBWI Emerging Voices award.
 She was SCBWI Member of the Year in 2012.
 A writer for more than twenty years, she has found working with and developing connections with other book people to be pivotal in both her professional and personal life.
 She is currently working on a historical novel.
+Accepting MG and YA.